 Infrastructure and Operations will proactively lead, manage and support the University's property portfolio through planning and capital works, operations and maintenance to maximise their effective use.
 We will provide best practice support to enable the University's strategic plan by enhancing teaching, research, residential and other business activities and assets.

 Click here to view our Service Statement.

-Led by the Executive Director Mr Paul Farley, who reports directly to Natalie MacDonald (Vice President Strategy & Development), the Infrastructure & Operations Group comprises of 6 departments:
+Led by the Executive Director Mr Paul Farley, who reports directly to Mark Smith (Chief Operating Officer), the Infrastructure & Operations Group comprises of 6 departments:

-Anna Lee heads up the Customer and Relationship Management department for Infrastructure and Operations.
+Anna Lee heads up the Space Optimisation and Workplace Experience department for Infrastructure and Operations.
 This area is also responsible for championing the customer experience by developing and implementing the I&O customer service framework.
 This includes providing timely, effective communication and engagement programs to our customers to ensure we meet their needs in a way that maximises outcomes for the University.